 Styled nursery photos often show a throw or blanket draped artistically over the cot.
 Remember, this is only to show off the fabric for the photo – if you're putting your child in the cot to sleep, in order to prevent suffocation, any blankets should be tucked in tightly around the foot end of the mattress to stop them riding up and covering the baby's face.

-Hazards: heavy plant and pictures hanging above the cot, throw, pillows, soft toy.
+Hazards: A heavy plant and pictures hanging above the cot, a throw, pillows and a soft toy.
 The leaves of the floor plant are also within reach.
-Credit: Pinterest
+Credit: Pinterest.

 In the cot

-They may look lovely propped in the corner of the cot, but, according to Red Nose, a charity aiming to eradicate sudden infant death syndrome or SIDS, babies shouldn't sleep with a pillow until they're at least two years old.
+They may look lovely propped in the corner of the cot, but, according to Red Nose, a charity aiming to eradicate sudden infant death syndrome (SIDS), babies shouldn't sleep with a pillow until they're at least two years old.